EthanThatOneKid/discord_app/BLOG.md

   can send HTTP requests e.g. serverless function, traditional web server, workflow script, etc.
 - To log a user in with Discord, you need to redirect the user to Discord's OAuth2 login page.
-This means your project needs to be accessible via a URL, most likely a website.
+This means your project may need to be accessible via a URL, most likely a website.
 See
   [Discord's State and Security documentation](https://discord.com/developers/docs/topics/oauth2#state-and-security) for more information.